The Latest Buzz

 Google doesn’t disclose the cost of map collection, but with 60 million km of roads in the world, collecting fresh imagery for the entire world every week would require hundreds of thousands of vehicles and tens of billions of dollars per year in operating costs.
 No wonder so many Google Street View images are years out of date.

-And yet, these roads are driven every day.
-In the United States alone, humans drove 3.26 trillion miles in 2022, or 8.9 billion miles per day.
+humans drove 3.26 trillion miles in 2022, or 8.9 billion miles per day.
 So why not build a decentralized collection network on par with Google Maps by capturing map data for the miles we already drive, reducing traffic, carbon emissions and cost?

 It wasn't feasible 10 or 15 years ago, but it is now.